beckadamtheinventor/M3EC/README.md

 Your mod's jar file will be in the build/libs directory of the built project.

 When building, the program may prompt for a Java jdk path for a specific jdk version.
 On Windows, Mac, and Linux M3EC should detect a JDK automatically.
-If it can't find the needed version it will prompt for a path to it.
+If it can't find the needed version you can enter the path manually.

 ## Features
 - simple items
-- foods without effect attributes
+- foods (without effect attributes)
 - simple single-texture blocks
 - grass-block-like 3-texture blocks
 - grass/flower-like single-texture cross blocks
-- fortune-able blocks (such as ores)
+- fortunable blocks (such as ores)
 - item dropping blocks (such as campfires)
-- recipes of all default vanilla types
+- all vanilla recipe types
-- as many languages as supplied
+- as many languages as you're willing to add
 - tools and tool materials
+- armor and armor materials
+- custom block/item behaviour (requires custom java class)

 ## Planned Features
-- armor and armor materials
 - multiple creative tabs
 - scriptable block/item behaviours
 - more generation options